Swedish Army Service Troops: Miscellaneous

 In 1885 the first uniform of the new army branch was approved.
 The model was based on the dragoon uniform.
 The tunic was of dark blue broadcloth, double-buttoned with shoulder straps and medium blue facing fastened with seven silver-coloured buttons of corps model on each side and medium blue piping along the bottom edge.
 The Prussian collar and cuffs were medium blue and decorated with two white buttonholes.
 The long trousers and the riding breeches were of dark blue broadcloth and had medium blue piping on the outer seams.
 Officers had silver-coloured epaulettes with medium blue lining.
 Headgear was a dark blue cap m/1865 of infantry model or a casque of black leather with plate and chinstrap of silver-plated metal.
 On parade the point could be exchanged for a drooping plume of black horsehair.
 A belt of brown leather or, for officers, a blue and yellow sash were worn when needed.
 For footgear, black boots or riding boots with spurs.

 In 1895 a dark blue single-buttoned tunic with medium blue collar and piping along the front and lower edge and on the rear pockets.
 A white buttonhole with a button on each cuff.
 Cap m/1865 was replaced by cap m/1886.
 The casque was kept but from 1895 was called helmet.
 In 1900 a stable jacket of dark blue broadcloth was introduced for officers and NCOs.

 Arms and strappings

 The officer's sabre m/1891 was replaced by sabre m/1872 for all personnel.
 Hand-held firearms were carbine m/1870 and m/1894 while officers had revolver m/1871 and m/1887.

 Inspector of the Swedish Army Service Troops

-The head was called Inspector of the Swedish Army Service Troops (Tränginspektören, Trinsp).
-The Inspector, who also has regimental commander's power and authority of the branch's officers and non-commissioned officers with similarities, had the rank of colonel.
+The chief of the service troops was referred to as the Inspector of the Swedish Army Service Troops (Tränginspektören, Trinsp).
+The inspector, who also held the power and authority of a regimental commander over the officers and non-commissioned officers of the service troops and their equivalents, had the rank of colonel.
 In his capacity as branch inspector, and regarding the training of the army service troops, he had the same duties and responsibilities as other inspectors.
-The Inspector was assisted by a staff, the Army Service Troops Inspectorate (Tränginspektionen).
+The inspector was assisted by a staff, the Army Service Troops Inspectorate (Tränginspektionen).
 The Inspector was from 1991 to 1997 the head of the Swedish Army Maintenance Center (Arméns underhållscentrum, UhC).